 Successful Mitigation Does Not Affect the Notice Period

 In Allen v.
 Ainsworth Lumber Co.
 Ltd., 2013 BCCA 271 (CanLII), the Plaintiff, Robert Allen who was employed by the Defendant as its Chief Financial Officer for six years, was provided with a letter stating that he was to be terminated in 15 months.
 He was specifically told that he would be unable to work during this period, but his salary and benefits were initially continued.
 However, when Mr. Allen found new employment which was better than his position at Ainsworth, Ainsworth ceased the salary continuance payments.

 Mr. Allen sued for wrongful dismissal on the basis that he was entitled to the remainder of the 15 months’ pay.
 He was successful at trial, as the judge found that he was entitled to the remainder of the balance, the sum of $428,300.12, or seven months’ pay, plus interest and inclusive of his bonus.
 Ainsworth appealed, but was unsuccessful, as the Court of Appeal agreed with the trial judge that Ainsworth’s actions, notably that of replacing Mr.Allen almost immediately, had been indicative of its intent to terminate him and that he was therefore entitled to the notice promised to him, in this case, the balance thereof.

-Working notice can be a delicate situation and is one which must be approached carefully.
+Working notice can be a delicate situation and is one that must be approached carefully.
 If you have been advised of your termination and have been provided with working notice, it is best to speak to a professional as to what your options are and whether a legal claim may be available to you.
-Contact Monkhouse Law today for a free consultation.
+Contact Monkhouse Law today.